 Practice good hand hygiene.
-You know the drill: Washing hands often, especially before meals, is the No. 1 way to prevent illness, at home or while traveling.
+Washing hands often, especially before meals, is the No. 1 way to prevent illness, at home or while traveling.
 Of course, you should help small children wash hands and teach older kids how to wash them thoroughly.
 Using warm soap and water, lather up and scrub all over for 20 seconds, then rinse and dry.
-While you're at it, encourage your kids not to put dirty hands -- or other things -- in their mouths.
+While you're at it, encourage your kids not to put dirty hands -- or other things -- in their mouth.

 Germ-Fighting Tips for Airplane Travel

 Airplanes have gotten a reputation as flying cold-and- flu factories.
-But it's actually hard to determine just what role they play in making children, or adults, sick during travel, says Jeffrey R. Starke, MD, director of infection control at Texas Children's Hospital, and professor and vice chairman of pediatrics at Baylor College of Medicine.
+But it's actually hard to determine just what role they play in making children, or adults, sick during travel.

 Concerns about airplane germs often focus on air quality.
-But a 2008 study of cabin-air bacteria in 12 commercial airplanes showed they do not pose a risk for healthy passengers.
-"Your risk of getting a respiratory infection is higher on a bus or in an airport," Kourtis tells WebMD.
+A 2008 study of cabin-air bacteria in 12 commercial airplanes showed, though, they do not pose a risk for healthy passengers.
+And experts say your risk of getting a respiratory infection is higher on a bus or in an airport than on a plane.

 A bigger concern, according to some experts, is airplane surfaces.
 The majority of infections, including respiratory infections, are passed by contact occurring within a very short distance rather than through the air.